DID YOU KNOW YOU CAN CUT YOUR GROCERY BILL IN HALF BY IMPLEMENTING THESE 20 PAINLESS STEPS?

 4. INVEST IN A BRITA WATER JUG

-I just couldn’t bring myself to spend money on a Brita water jug and then have to spend money on filters for it, too.
-I wasn’t sure if the Brita would completely take the bad taste out of our water, so I didn’t want to waste our money.
+The reason why we went for an entire year with getting water like that was because I couldn’t bring myself to spend money on a Brita water jug and then have to spend money on filters for it, too.

-But finally, just over a year later, I splurged and bought a Brita water jug, and much to my surprise, it has not disappointed us.
+And, much to my surprise, it has not disappointed us (and we’ve been using it every day for over a year now).
 It takes the “town taste” out of our water, and it works fast.

 5. USE A CASHBACK APP